Presented at 11:15am in Virtual B on Wednesday, November 18, 2020.#32270

-- Laura Ciporen, Sr. Digital Product Developer-Accessibility and Inclusive Content Design, McGraw-Hill Education
+- Laura Ciporen, Digital Content Accessibility Manager, McGraw-Hill Education

 - Format: Lecture

 - Expertise Level: All Levels

 - Type of session: Pre-conference

 We will discuss the difference between "informational" & "educational" materials and how standard guidelines for writing text alternatives to media need to be adjusted for use in Higher Education (and other learning) materials to take into account cognitive load, informational density, an increased understanding of “context and purpose,” and more.